nathanlct/nocturne-local/README.md

 Nocturne is a 2D driving simulator, built in C++ for speed and exported as a Python library.

-It is currently designed to handle traffic scenarios from the [Waymo Open Dataset](https://github.com/waymo-research/waymo-open-dataset), and with some work could be extended to support different driving tasks.
+It is currently designed to handle traffic scenarios from the [Waymo Open Dataset](https://github.com/waymo-research/waymo-open-dataset), and with some work could be extended to support different driving datasets.
 Using the Python library `nocturne`, one is able to train controllers for AVs to solve various tasks from the Waymo dataset, which we provide as a benchmark, then use the tools we offer to evaluate the designed controllers.

 **Citation**: [Todo]